At a glance

 - Sesame Cash Compares Favorably to Competitors.
 Sesame Cash is unusually potent for a bank account with no annual fee.
 Its signature benefits include early payday (up to two days with qualifying payers), fee-free access to more than 50,000 ATMs in the U.S., debit card price protection up to $250 per claim, and mobile device protection up to $500 per year.

 - Cash-Back Offers Deliver Up to 15% Back.
 Sesame Cash also has an attractive cash-back program that delivers up to 15% back on transactions with select merchants — although most cash-back opportunities are more modest.
 About 5,000 U.S. shops and restaurants participate in the program.

-- Sophisticated Identity Theft Protection With Platinum Premium.
+- Sophisticated Identity Theft Protection With Platinum Protection.
 Paid Credit Sesame plans come with sophisticated identity theft protection that includes scans of black-market websites, public records websites, and instances where your Social Security number may have been used without permission.
 Credit Sesame makes experts available around the clock to assist with urgent credit-related issues as well.

 Credit Sesame’s downsides include the fact that it’s not a full-service banking or money management solution and its lack of comprehensive budgeting help as compared to top budgeting apps.